TAsUjxnMIL/InfluxDB_Projekt/README.md

 ## Connect to CLI (optional)
     - Open another terminal (location: same as before)
-    - Type in: ./influx.exe precision rfc3339
+    - Type in: ./influx.exe -precision rfc3339
     - Reason: Interaction with database through terminal

+# Setting up on Ubuntu/ Mac OS X:

+## Download InfluxDB:
+    - Analog to Windows download, but here you just enter the instructions given in your terminal

+## Start the server:
+    - In terminal: sudo influxd

+## Connect to CLI (optional)
+    - In terminal: sudo influx -precision rfc3339